cmoore4os/for-me-javascript/README.md

-# for-me-javascript
+# for_me_javascript
-For me to build upon my knowledge of javascript and its libraries
+For me to build upon my knowledge of javascript and its libraries as I work through tutorials